webplatform/docs/css/properties/clip-rule/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Add compatibility.
+|Editorial notes=
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Clipping crops an graphic, so that only a portion of the graphic is rendered, or filled.
-This clip-rule property, when used with the [[css/properties/clipPath|clipPath]] property, defines which clip rule, or algorithm, to use when filling the different parts of a graphics.}}
+This clip-rule property, when used with the [[css/properties/clip-path|clip-path]] property, defines which clip rule, or algorithm, to use when filling the different parts of a graphics.}}
 {{CSS Property
 |Initial value=nonzero
 |Applies to=Graphics elements that are contained within a <clipPath> element.